All About Doulas: Birth Doulas

 They want to do WHAT to my baby’s head!?

 Let’s face it, being a labor partner can be pretty stressfull; especially when you slept through most of the childbirth class.
-You might not even be sure if you really want to see everything that may happen between the time you pull into the hospital parking lot and your […]
+You might not even be sure if you really want to see everything that may happen between the time you pull into the hospital parking lot and your new baby is finally handed […]

 My Doula Bag Revealed